jasonfleischer/DeviceManager/README.md

 This is a device management application for Android.
 This app shows a complete list of all the devices on the home page.
 Users can click on a device and visit the device details page.
 Users can search for a device from the top search bar on the home screen.

-This application uses best practices, data-binding, and MMVC
+This application uses data-binding, and MMVC

 ## Dependencies
 - HILT